-Base Retention Percentage at Finish (or BRP-F) — Measures the percentage in which a driver and team retain their position going into the final 10 percent of each race.
+Base Retention Percentage at Finish (BRP-F) — Measures the percentage in which a driver and team retain their position going into the final 10 percent of each race.
 Only races in which the driver and team are running at the finish are considered.

-Base Retention Percentage on Start (or BRP-S) — Measures the percentage in which a driver retains position in the inital laps following the start of the race.
+Base Retention Percentage on Start (BRP-S) — Measures the percentage in which a driver retains position in the inital laps following the start of the race.

 Fringe Contender – A driver earning a PEER of 2.999 to 2.000.
 This driver is exhibiting the ability to compete for a series championship.

-Pass Efficiency – A measure of a driver’s efficiency in navigating through traffic.
+Pass Efficiency (PASS EFF) – A measure of a driver’s efficiency in navigating through traffic.
 Above 50 percent efficiency indicates a driver who passes more than he/she is passed, while a mark below 50 percent means a driver is passed more than he/she passes.
+Pass efficiency does not include races at restrictor plate or road course tracks unless otherwise noted.
 Subscribers can read more about pass efficiency.

 PEER (officially Production in Equal Equipment Rating) – Measures driver production or weighted results that take equipment strength into account.
 This is a weighted result of a proprietary model.
 Read as 0.000 PEER (e.g. a driver with a 1.500 PEER is a serviceable driver that can win an occasional race but cannot compete for a championship in an all-equipment-even scenario).
 Subscribers can read more about the methodology behind the site’s flagship metric.